AmritanshTiwari2160/Expression-Based-Music-Recommendation/README.md

-# Emotion-Based Music Recommendation AI System
+# Expression-Based Music Recommendation AI System

 This project integrates computer vision, deep learning, and a user-friendly web interface to recommend songs based on the user's emotions.
 The system uses facial landmark detection and hand gesture recognition to analyze emotional states in real-time and provides personalized song recommendations.